Overview of the Program

 - Engage in constructive dialogue and deliberations with other students, faculty members, and a variety of social actors in order to take necessary action independently and/or in collaboration for effective problem solving;

 - Acquire high-level Japanese language proficiency sufficient to take elective courses offered in Japanese in different human sciences-related disciplines in your senior year.

 The Program features highly interactive and innovative teaching with students having close contact with international professors across a wide range of human science disciplines.
 The research, linguistics, and high-level academic skills that this Program sets firmly as learning outcomes will make you attractive to a variety of future employers once you graduate.
 We see some of you staying on to work for companies in Japan, while others may choose international companies with a Japan portfolio or with a global orientation.
-If you take the Global Citizenship major we would expect you to be well equipped to work for international humanitarian organizations and NGOs.
-Regardless of which major you eventually take you will have numerous opportunities to continue studies at the post-graduate level at Osaka University, or at other top-level universities in Japan or overseas.
+Regardless of which area you eventually take you will have numerous opportunities to continue studies at the post-graduate level at Osaka University, or at other top-level universities in Japan or overseas.